 Rosebank 21 year (1990 / 2011), Bottle 1789 53.8%

 - Nose – Sweet perfume, quite herbal, drizzle of honey, yet also salty with a clear alcohol chaser, a bit of malt started to push forward

 - Palate – Hot and sour then mellowed into a solid yet soft whisky

 - Finish – Lightly citrus with little else

 Overall, it had a bit of a muted “burst of sunshine” quality.
 It may be relatively simple yet it is well crafted.
 I couldn’t help but wonder how it was when first opened…

 Light-bodied, this pale gold 21 year old comes from a last golden age at the distillery.
 Soft, fruity aromas on the nose give way to a delicate, even rose-scented, floral character.
 The palate is tongue-tingling, clean and fresh, becoming silky with a little water before a soft, flowery sweetness and lemony acidity lead to a round, drying finish.

 Carissa selected the Rosebank 21 year old, a lowland whisky from a now shuttered distillery.
 This is a fiery cask strength whisky with the classic lightly herbal and floral lowland profile backed up by a solid malt core.
 It is not special in that is in no way complex or exciting, but it is special in that the distillery no longer exists.
 We drained the last few drops from the last bottle we will likely ever have.
 The sensation was somewhat akin to eating a baby northern white rhino.

-Just curious, I took a peak at auction prices for this bottle… which are currently averaging around US$650.
-Far steeper than my whisky indulgence budget so am all the more grateful to have sampled a dram courtesy of the Cabinet.
+Just curious, I took a peak at auction prices for this bottle… which were averaging in 2016 around US$650.
+Far steeper than my whisky indulgence budget so I was all the more grateful to have sampled a dram courtesy of the Cabinet.